Polymer/old-docs-site/1.0/docs/devguide/data-binding.md

 ### Literal arguments to computed bindings {#literals}

-Arguments to computed bindings may also be string or number liberals.
+Arguments to computed bindings may also be string or number literals.
 Strings may be  either single- or double-quoted.
 In an attribute or property binding, if you use double quotes for the attribute value, use single quotes for string literals, or the reverse.